On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

 Let us assume that we want to determine $\tau^\omega_{j,j-1,m}$ and $\tau^\omega_{j,j+1,m}$ by measuring the electromagnetic radiation from the source at points $\rr$ such that $|\rr|>R$.
 As is clear from Eq. (\ref{eq2:ac2inv}), and can be visually appreciated in Fig. \ref{fig:shell}, the $\tau^\omega_{j,j\pm1,m}$ contain both transverse and longitudinal components.
 Their measurement involves the detection of both transverse and longitudinal fields generated by the current distribution.
 But, as previously discussed the longitudinal field due to the current distribution outside the source region is exactly canceled by that due to the charge distribution.
 Without access to the longitudinal degrees of freedom of $\Jomega$, it is impossible to separate the two $\tauj$ contributions to $\ajm$.

 We see that there are splits of $\ajm$ that, while both parts remain free of out of shell components, they contain longitudinal components which render them non-separable.
-This is the case for a definition of the toroidal multipoles that has been recently given in \cite[Box 2]{Papasimakis2016}.
-In App. \ref{appc}, we first show that this definition is different from the original definition in \cite{Dubovik1974,Dubovik1990}.
-In the split of the $\ajm$ proposed in \cite[Box 2]{Papasimakis2016}, the integrands contain entire spherical Bessel functions which prevent the appearance of out of shell components.
+This is the case for a definition of the toroidal multipoles that has been recently given in Box 2 of Ref. \onlinecite{Papasimakis2016}.
+In App.
+D, we first show that this definition is different from the original definition in Refs. \onlinecite{Dubovik1974,Dubovik1990}.
+In the split of the $\ajm$ proposed in Box 2 of Ref. \onlinecite{Papasimakis2016}, the integrands contain entire spherical Bessel functions which prevent the appearance of out of shell components.
 We then show that each of the two parts contains longitudinal components that cannot be detected from outside the source region.